Dragonfly Cloud announces new enterprise security features - learn more

 Redis, short for Remote Dictionary Server, is an open-source, in-memory data structure store used as a cache, database, message broker, and queue.
 Redis supports various data structures such as strings, hashes, lists, sets, sorted sets, bitmaps, and more.

-Redis is single-threaded, but still achieves low-latency and high-throughput due to its in-memory nature.
-Designed for high availability, Redis also supports features like replication, persistence, and sharding.
+Redis is single-threaded, achieving low-latency and high-throughput due to its in-memory nature.
+It supports replication, persistence, and sharding to enhance scalability and availability.

 Key Features of Redis: